sadaks-me/flippo/README.md

 # flippo

-A new Flutter application.
+Flippo - A Flutter app with an animated navigation bar

-## Getting Started
+### Getting Started

 This project is a starting point for a Flutter application.